TrueBlocks/trueblocks-core/src/apps/chifra/internal/scrape/README.md

   -x, --fmt string            export format, one of [none|json*|txt|csv|api] -v, --verbose               enable verbose (increase detail with --log_level) -h, --help                  display this help screen

-Notes:
-  - if no mode is presented, chifra scrape indexer --action run is assumed.
-  - the --pin and --publish options require an API to the pinning service.
-  - the --n_* related options allow you to tune the scrapers.
 ```

 ### explainer